tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-parti.md

 New SSGs are popping up every day as this modern approach to tooling becomes more widely adopted.
 Popular static site generators (and their frameworks/languages) include: [Hugo](https://gohugo.io/) (Go), [Gatsby](https://www.gatsbyjs.org/), [Next.js](https://nextjs.org/), [React Static](https://github.com/react-static/react-static/tree/master/) (React); [NuxtJS](https://nuxtjs.org/) (Vue.js); [Middleman](https://middlemanapp.com/), [Jekyll](https://jekyllrb.com/) (Ruby); [Sapper](https://sapper.svelte.dev/) (Svelte); and my personal favourite, [Eleventy](https://11ty.io) (Node.js).

-Examples of _sites_ made on these _SSGs_ on these can be found on each of those links.
+Examples of _sites_ made on these _SSGs_ can be found on each of those links.
 (See how the naming convention is confusing?!)

 #### Aside: On JAMstack and Humans